Architecture in Middle-earth

-The architecture in Middle-earth, J. R. R. Tolkien's fictional world, is as varied as the Hobbit-holes of the Shire, the tree-houses of Lothlórien, the wooden halls of Rohan, and the stone dwellings and fortifications of Minas Tirith, capital of Gondor.
+The architecture in Middle-earth, J. R. R. Tolkien's fictional world, varies from the Hobbit-holes of the Shire, the tree-houses of Lothlórien and the wooden halls of Rohan to the stone dwellings and fortifications of Minas Tirith, capital of Gondor.
 Tolkien uses the architecture in each place, including its interior design, to provide clues to each people's character.
 The Hobbit Bilbo Baggins's cosy home, Bag End, described in his 1937 children's book The Hobbit, establishes the character of Hobbits as averse to travelling outside the Shire.
 In his fantasy novel The Lord of the Rings, Lothlórien demonstrates the close integration of the Elves with their natural environment.
 The King of Rohan's hall, Meduseld, indicates the Rohirrim's affinity with Anglo-Saxon culture, while Gondor's tall and beautiful stone architecture was described by Tolkien as "Byzantine".
 In contrast, the Dark Lord Sauron and the fallen Wizard Saruman's realms are damaged lands around tall dark towers.

 Makers of films set in Middle-earth have developed or modified Tolkien's indications of architecture to convey their views of the various Middle-earth peoples and their cultures.
 Peter Jackson created an extensive set of the Shire with multiple Hobbit-holes, a mill, and a bridge in the New Zealand countryside, used in his films of both The Lord of the Rings and The Hobbit, and elaborate film sets of other places in Middle-earth using bigatures and computer animation.
 Scholars have admired his films' effective visual interpretation of Middle-earth settings.
 The production design of The Lord of the Rings: The Rings of Power has created architectures for places not seen in Jackson's films, such as Númenor and the Elvish realm of Lindon.

 Tolkien's writings have spawned many imitators among fantasy authors, including of his medieval settings.
 Tolkien fans, too, have created a wide variety of materials and activities to immerse themselves in Middle-earth.